-From the Subset Window using the Add New Subset (
+From the Subset Window using the Add New Subset () button will pop up the Algebraic

 Subset Window which allows you to define a new subset using an algebraic expression based on the values of the cells in each row.
 The format of such expressions is described in Section 6.